Everything you need to know about enrolling and unenrolling participants in Moodle courses.

 An Instructor of Record or Other editing teacher can manually remove participants from a Moodle course.

-- Open your course and click Participants in the left sidebar.
+- Open your course and click Participants in the sidebar.

 - Find the user you wish to remove, go to the Status column, and click (Delete).